evkx/evkx.github.io/content/models/audi/q4_e-tron/Q4_45_e-tron/_index.md

 You can choose between two sound systems for the Audi Q4 45 e-tron:

-- **Audi Sound system:**: Features eight speakers and delivers a maximum output of 180 watts.
+- **Audi Sound system:** Features eight speakers and delivers a maximum output of 180 watts.
-- **Sonos Sound System:**: Features ten speakers and delivers a maximum output of 580 watts.
+- **Sonos Sound System:** Features ten speakers and delivers a maximum output of 580 watts.

 Additionally, the model includes 2 USB-C connections as standard.
 As an option, you can get additional 2 USB-C connections.